AnnaShepa/async_performance_test/README.md

 The script tests performance using different methods of import through REST API in Magento 2.
 Script sends different amount of items to Sync, Async and Bulk endpoints.
 Different types of items and requests can be added in Entities class.
-Currently it includes simple product creation and customer creation requests.
+Currently it includes requests to create next items:
+ - Simple product
+ - Configurable product
+ - Customer

 Script accept 3 arguments on run:
 - host
 - tocken to send API calls